 Keep in mind that depending on where you’re staying on the peninsula you might need to arrive at your hotel via boat transfer.
 I’d suggest wearing shoes you can remove so they don’t get wet getting on and off the boats.

 Drake Bay Overland

 If coming by land, the best option is to take the bus (5-6 hours) from the TRACOPA station in San Jose to Palmar Norte.
 Then you’ll need to take a short taxi or bus ride to Sierpe.
 From Sierpe it’s a 2-hour boat ride to Drake Bay.

 Getting around Drake Bay

-- With all the hiking you’ll be doing make sure you have a quality daypack with some waterproofing to protect you from the rain part of the rainforest.
+With all the hiking you’ll be doing make sure you have a quality daypack with some waterproofing to protect you from the main part of the rainforest.

-- Make sure you’ve worn in your hiking boots well before your trip and pack mositure woking pants and socks to avoid that icky damp feeling.
+Make sure you’ve worn in your hiking boots well before your trip and pack moisture wicking pants and socks to avoid that icky damp feeling.

 Consider some rubber boots for the more remote areas like Rancho Quemado or even to replace your liking boots altogether.

 There is no ATM in Drake Bay and most places accept only cash so make sure to bring enough to last you.
 If you need money in an emergency, there are a couple of places in town that will allow you to take a cash advance out of your card for a hefty fee.